AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/customer-attributes.md

 You can establish the `CORE` namespace by setting the Experience Cloud ID for the visitor using [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/overview.html?lang=en), [Mobile SDK](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/identity), or the [Experience Cloud ID Service API](https://experienceleague.adobe.com/docs/id-service/using/intro/overview.html?lang=en).

 The [!DNL Customer Attributes] file does not further populate any other identity relationships.
-For example, if a [!DNL Customer Attributes] source dataset contains an *Email* and a *Loyalty ID* field, then those fields must be labelled as identity fields in the schema in order to be processed into [!DNL Identity Service].
+For example, if a [!DNL Customer Attributes] source dataset contains an **Email** and a **Loyalty ID** field, then those fields must be labelled as identity fields in the schema in order to be processed into [!DNL Identity Service].

-The documentation below provides information on how to connect [!DNL Customer Attributes] to Adobe Experience Platform using the user interface:

-## Connect [!DNL Customer Attributes] to Platform using the UI

-- [Create a [!DNL Customer Attributes] source connection in the UI](../../tutorials/ui/create/adobe-applications/customer-attributes.md)
+See the tutorial on [creating a [!DNL Customer Attributes] source connection in the UI](../../tutorials/ui/create/adobe-applications/customer-attributes.md) for more information.